Lydia-England/ncl-tools/docs/tools/cryptography-tools.md

 # Cipher Identification and Decryption Tools
 ---

-## dcode
+## dCode
-dcode.fr is a collection of hundreds of tools to help solve ciphers, codes, puzzles, etc.
+dCode.fr is a collection of hundreds of tools to help solve ciphers, codes, puzzles, etc.
-Check out the [online dcode Cipher Identifier](https://www.dcode.fr/cipher-identifier) if you're not sure how a message is encrypted.
+Check out the [online dCode Cipher Identifier](https://www.dcode.fr/cipher-identifier) if you're not sure how a message is encrypted.
+Or check out the [list of all available dCode tools](https://www.dcode.fr/tools-list).

+Commonly used dCode cipher tools:
 - [Caesar Cipher](https://www.dcode.fr/caesar-cipher)
 - [Morse Code Translator](https://morsedecoder.com/)
 - [Letter Number Code](https://www.dcode.fr/letter-number-cipher)